salesforce/observable-membrane/CONTRIBUTING.md

     └── observable-membrane.min.js
 ```

-By default, when using this package in node, the `commonjs/` or `modules/` distro will be used.
-Additionally, you can use the `umd/` version directly in browsers that support `Proxy`.
+By default, when using this package in node, the `commonjs/` or `modules/` distribution will be used.
+Additionally, you can use the `umd/` version directly in browsers.

 ## Testing